bitwarden/help/_articles/importing/teams-enterprise-migration-guide.md

 ### Manual onboarding

-Manual boarding is done via the Web Vault.
-More information on manual user boarding can be found in this [helpful article](https://bitwarden.com/help/article/managing-users/)
+Manual onboarding is done via the Web Vault.
+More information on manual user onboarding can be found in this [helpful article](https://bitwarden.com/help/article/managing-users/)

 ### Automated onboarding